Aawaz-Niraula/banking_details/README.md

-# banking_details
+PROJECTS

-This is a program that shows the banking details of a user (GITHUB PROJECT 1)
+This is a collection of all my projects